nuodb/nuodb-helm-charts/README.md

 For more information on using Helm, refer to the [Helm's documentation](https://github.com/kubernetes/helm#docs).

+## How to use this repository?

+For a list of supported NuoDB Helm Chart releases and where to download, see the Releases tab.
+For notification of new releases, click the `Watch` button and subscribe to this repository

 ## How do I install these charts?

-Just `helm install nuodb/<chart>`.
+Just run, `helm install nuodb/<chart>`.
 This is the default repository for NuoDB which is located at https://nuodb-charts.storage.googleapis.com/ and must be enabled to use.

 To add the charts for your local client, run `helm repo add`: